uber/cadence/docs/04_glossary.md

 by the Cadence service, enabling seamless recovery of your application state from crashes or failures.
 It also serves as an audit log for debugging.

+### Local Activity

+A [local activity](03_concepts/02_activities#local-activities) is an activity that is invoked directly in the same process by a workflow code.
+It consumes much less resources than a normal activity, but imposes a lot of limitations like low duration and lack of rate limiting.

 ### Query
 A synchronous (from the caller's point of view) operation that is used to report a workflow state.
 Note that a query is inherently read only and cannot